mikeslattery/dotfiles/README.md

 * Configure firefox with sync
 * Install script for packages, including Google Drive and Keepass
-* Better integrate i3, vim, tmux, firefox
+* Better integrate i3, Neovim, tmux, firefox
-* Switch to Vim Coc, with fallback to tags
+* Switch to NeoVim Coc, with fallback to tags
 * git-crypt for `.gitconfig`, `.ssh`

 ## FAQ